stdarg/tcp-port-used/README.md

 =============

 A simple Node.js module to check if a TCP port is currently in use.
 It returns a deferred promise from the q library.
-Remember, you must have admin privelidges to successfully test the system ports in the range of 0 to 1023.

 ## Installation